 Batteries can be affected by the weather, particularly as they can get quite hot.
 A warm battery is okay, but it can become dangerous if the battery isn’t able to get rid of this heat easily.
 When charging your phone, it’s best to keep it in a cool place and out of direct sunlight.
 You should never cover the phone with anything while it’s charging, as the battery could overheat.

 This advice isn’t just applicable to mobile phones but any electrical device.
 It’s important that you don’t plug too many devices into one plug socket by using multiple extension cables.
 It’s safe to use one extension cable in a double plug socket, but it would be dangerous to plug one extension cable into another or to have two extension cords plugged into one double socket.

-The chances of a phone charger causing a fire are quite low, especially if you make sure to follow the guidance provided above, so don’t let it put you off having a mobile phone altogether.
-There are many benefits to having a personal mobile phone and they are a great way to keep in touch with close friends and family members.
+So, are phone chargers a fire hazard?
+Overall, the chances of a phone charger causing a fire are quite low, especially if you follow the guidance provided above and it need not put you off using your mobile to keep in touch with friends and family.